Information for AuthorsINTRODUCTION

 Tables.
 The best guide for laying out tables and diagrams are papers in a recent issue of Annals of Botany.
 Tables should be placed at the end of the main text file after the Literature Cited, and include a complete caption above the table and be numbered Table 1, Table 2 etc. according to the order in which they are first mentioned in the text.
 When preparing tables, adopt the 'Tables' set-up in MS Word, using one cell for each datum cluster (e.g. 12.2 ± 1.65) and avoid the use of the 'return' key.
 If the tables have been prepared in MS Excel, please paste them into the Word document as text, not as an object: i.e. it should be possible in Word to select and edit the text within the table.

 Figures.
-All images (e.g. line diagrams, drawings, graphs, photographs, plates) are considered to be ‘Figures’.
-Each figure should be in a separate file and be numbered (Fig. 1, Fig. 2 etc.) according to the order in which they are first mentioned in the text.
-Electron and light photomicrographs should have internal scale markers.
-Colour images are encouraged and printed without charge where they enhance significantly the clarity of the scientific information.
-Line diagrams will normally be black on white and boxed with inward scale markings.
-Use of colour in line diagrams may sometimes be agreed where this enhances clarity significantly.
-Use open and/or closed circles, squares and triangles for symbols in line graphs.
-Height and width should be chosen for either single (8.4 cm wide) or double (up to 17.3 cm wide) column reproduction.
-Grouping of related graphics into a single figure is strongly encouraged.
-When a block of illustrative material consists of several parts, each part should be labelled A, B, C, etc. and not treated as separate figures.
-Note that graphs and diagrams of finally accepted papers are normally redrawn by the publisher to ensure a consistent house style and should be inspected carefully by authors at the proof stage.
+All images (line diagrams, drawings, graphs, photographs, plates) are considered ‘Figures’.
+Each figure should be in a separate file and be numbered (Fig. 1, Fig. 2 etc.) in the order they are first mentioned in the text.
+Group related graphics into a single figure and label A, B, C, etc. following the style in recent issues of the Journal.
+Images (micrographs, maps, plants) should have internal scale bars.
+Colour images are encouraged and printed without charge where they enhance the clarity of the scientific information.
+Line diagrams are normally black on white but may be in colour where this enhances clarity.
+Consider that some readers will use black-and-white printouts or have reduced colour vision.
+Height and width of figures should be chosen to not exceed 23cm in height and for either single (8.4 cm wide) or double (up to 17.3 cm wide) column reproduction.
+Graphs and diagrams are often redrawn and should be inspected carefully in proofs.

 Large amounts of additional information can be submitted for publication electronically as Supplementary Information provided that it is not essential for a basic understanding of the main paper.
 Supplementary material will be refereed along with the core paper.
 At appropriate positions in the main text authors should indicate what details are being made available, followed by the words [Supplementary Information] in bold and between square brackets.
 The online submission system provides space for supplementary information to be uploaded in “Supplemental Material” files.
 The appropriate number of these types of file can be selected towards the bottom of the first submission screen.
 Similarly, if you are including a video you should enter [Supplementary Information - Video] in bold and between square brackets at the appropriate place(s) in the text.
 A video can be uploaded after selecting a “Video” file on the first submission screen.
 The movie should be created in a widely available program such as Windows MediaPlayer.
 A short paragraph describing the contents of any Supplementary Information or Video should also be inserted in the main text immediately before ACKNOWLEDGEMENTS.